 In general, you can say that if there is now space and budget to upgrade to a heat pump, it is good to do this.
 You are then ready for the future.

-The best known brands heat pumps for underfloor heating in Edinburgh that are now on our market (alphabetical order) are: Alpha Inotec, Daikin, Eco Forest, Itho, Stiebel Eltron, NIBE, Techneco and Viessmann.
+The best known brands heat pumps for underfloor heating in Glasgow that are now on our market (alphabetical order) are: Alpha Inotec, Daikin, Eco Forest, Itho, Stiebel Eltron, NIBE, Techneco and Viessmann.
 But also central heating boiler manufacturers like NEFIT (part of Bosch) are more and more enetring the heat pump market.

 Renewable energy is energy derived from natural resources that are constantly supplemented or never run out.
 For example, energy from wind, water, sun or solar, ground and outside air heat.
 Fossil energy and nuclear power are not considered to be renewable energy, because these come from sources that are not supplemented.